 In addition to exacerbating eczema symptoms, staph can also cause infections that show up as painful red boils or abscesses on the skin, and in more serious cases, can infect the blood or cause meningitis.

-Good bacteria on our skin is known as the skin microbiota or skin flora and helps contribute to immune defense (in other words, they help protect us from getting sick).
-As Dr. Lio points out, most healthy people with well-functioning microbiomes will have a diverse set of good bacteria that works together harmoniously to help defend against disease.
+Good bacteria on our skin is known as the skin microbiota or skin flora and help contribute to immune defense (in other words, they help protect us from getting sick).
+As Dr. Lio points out, most healthy people with well-functioning microbiomes will have a diverse set of good bacteria that work together harmoniously to help defend against disease.
 “If the neighborhood is full of nice people, then the bad guys can't move in,” he explains matter-of-factly.
 “When they’re missing, we’re not able to defend as well and might actually be more prone to disease,” he adds.

-Another type of good bacteria is Roseomonas mucosa, which is naturally present on the skin and contributes to an overall healthy skin microbiome.
+Staphylococcus epidermidis is a part of the skin microbiota (aka skin flora) and another type of good bacteria is Roseomonas mucosa, which is naturally present on the skin and contributes to an overall healthy skin microbiome.
 Additionally, in a recent study, when applied topically, it showed the potential to reduce symptoms of eczema and the need for steroids.

 To recap, there are both good and bad types of bacteria that live in our bodies and on our skin, and we ultimately want a healthy, diverse balance in order to achieve a stable microbiome and defend against pathogens.
 Speaking of which: While certain forms of bacteria—such as staph—can lead to dangerous diseases and worsen eczema symptoms when there’s an overgrowth, you also have good guys like Staph epidermidis and Roseomonas mucosa, which have both shown to be beneficial for the skin.